 To get started with using DataWeave, click the signup button below to create a free account and download Anypoint Studio.

 In the exampleFlow below, let’s take a look at building the most basic transformation in DataWeave.
-We start with an Input JSON payload which includes FirstName, LastName, and Company.
+We start with an Input JSON payload which includes the message hello world.
 An HTTP Listener is created to listen for an HTTP POST request to hit the endpoint.
 Once the flow receives the incoming request, the Transform Message runs a DataWeave script which will transform the data in whatever way we wish.
 The Logger component will then print out the payload in the Console.

 In DataWeave, there are global and local variables.
 Global variables are created in the header of the DataWeave script and can be referenced anywhere in the body of that script.
 Local variables are created in the body of the script and can only be referenced within the scope they are initialized.
 Let’s take a closer look.

 In the below example, the variable is instantiated in the header and can be accessed and used in the body of the script.
 Below is an example of a global variable where we concatenate the string and add text after the company payload.

 In DataWeave, you can create functions that are located in the header section of your script.
 Just remember, functions are FUN in DataWeave, simply create your first function by using the fun declaration in the header of your script.
 In the below example, we look for the payload to be equal to MuleSoft, and if true return the string Match.